 Who may be certified?

-CSNM members may apply for credentials as a Certified Nutrition Manager (CNM).
-However, he or she must be able to meet the Standard Criteria for education and experience set by the Examining Board of the Canadian Council of Professional Certification.
+Active CSNM members may apply for the Certified Nutrition Manager (CNM) credential.
+However, he or she must be able to meet the Standard Criteria for education and experience set by the CCPC Global Examining Board.

 - Quality Management